BlakeRhodes/Learn-to-Program/LangChain.md

 #opinion

 The ideas are solid, and they did it first.
 I would like to take their ideas and translate them to [[Kotlin]].
 This is because [[Python]] is just a bit messy for me to read.
+Maybe I will get better at it.